json-iterator/json-iterator.github.io/index.md

 ```java
 JsonIterator.deserialize("[1,2,3]", int[].class); // from JSON to object, with class specified
 ```

+This is what a mediocre parser can do.
+Jsoniter is born from real-world anger to solve the impedance mismatch between JSON the Java language.
+To understand what kind of unique experience Jsoniter can provide, let's compare with existing parser api.

 According to your past experience, you must know the following code will be very slow and cumbersome: